 Nizami Ganjavi's mausoleum in Ganja: visiting the poet of the Khamsa

-A guide to the Nizami Ganjavi mausoleum in Ganja — who Nizami was, why the 12th-century poet matters to Azerbaijan, what the monument looks like, and how to include it on a trip.
+A guide to the Nizami Ganjavi mausoleum in Ganja — who the 12th-century poet was, why he matters to Azerbaijan, and how to visit the monument.

 Just outside Ganja, a tall cylindrical tower of dark stone rises from an open plaza.
 This is the mausoleum of Nizami Ganjavi — the 12th-century poet whose work sits at the foundation of Azerbaijani literary identity.
-For travelers heading west from Baku, it is one of the most meaningful single stops in the country.
+For travelers heading west from Baku, it is one of the most meaningful single stops in the country, and it takes only a short pause to appreciate.
+This guide covers who Nizami was, what you actually see at the site, and how to fit it into a trip.

 Who was Nizami Ganjavi